xXChezyXx/leonphan-dev/content/projects/2 vocabulary trainer/index.md

 ---
-title: A Guide to Match Scraping in Tipico
+title: Enhancing Vocabulary Skills - A School Project
-date: 2023-09-25
+date: 2023-04-28
 summary: The Vocabulary Test App, a user-friendly tool for vocabulary learning and assessment, showcases IT skills and creativity in a school project.
 tags: ["java", "app", "school"]
 ---